Faith in Action: Becoming a Bridge to Jesus

 There was a controversy going on between Jesus and the religious leaders who questioned Jesus’ authority to do these things.
 These Pharisees were always accusing Jesus and trying to trap Him in His words.

-Jesus used this man’s miracle as a demonstration to everyone of His authority from the Father to not only heal but forgive sins as well.
+Jesus used this man’s miracle as a demonstration to everyone of His authority from the Father to not only heal, but forgive sins as well.

 Mark 2:10-12 says,

+“But that you may know that the Son of Man has power on earth to forgive sins”—He said to the paralytic, “I say to you, arise, take up your bed, and go to your house.”
 Immediately he arose, took up the bed, and went out in the presence of them all, so that all were amazed and glorified God, saying, “We never saw anything like this!”
-(Mark 2:12)

 This man became a testimony not only of Jesus’ power, but of His authority as well.
 His miracle was a rebuke to the devil who was using the Pharisees to accuse and undermine Christ’s identity and authority from God the Father.

-All this comes back to the faith of the four friends who wouldn’t take “no” for an answer.
+But remember, all this comes back to the faith of the four friends who wouldn’t take “no” for an answer.
 They were determined to break through every obstacle in order to bring their friend to Jesus.

 Imagine if the friends became so discouraged by the crowd that they didn’t bother to invent an alternative solution to bring the man before Jesus.